MicrosoftDocs/well-architected/well-architected/performance-efficiency/continuous-performance-optimize.md

 - *Implement time-to-live*: Time-to-live is a mechanism that sets an expiration time for data.
 Time-to-live allows data to be automatically deleted or archived after a certain period, reducing storage requirements and improving data management.
 By setting an appropriate time-to-live, you allow unnecessary data to be removed, freeing up storage space and improving overall efficiency.
 Session data, temporary files, and cache data are frequent targets for the time-to-live.
 Database entries can also have a time-to-live.

 > :::image type="icon" source="../_images/risk.svg"::: **Risk**: A time-to-live that's too short can create performance issues.

-### Develop a performance culture

-A performance culture is an environment in which continuous improvement is expected and the team learns from production.
-Performance optimization requires specialized skills.
-Workload teams need the right skills and mindset to optimize their performance to meet increases and decreases in demand.
-You also need to allocate their time to support the required monitoring and remediation of performance issues as they arise.
-These teams need clear expectations.
-For example, performance targets, baselines, and deviation thresholds (how far from baseline is acceptable) need to be highly visible and socialized.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Continuous performance optimizations require a team that has the right skills and time to find and fix performance issues.
-Dedicating personnel to performance adds operational cost.
-If you have limited personnel resources, continuous performance optimization could take time away from other operational tasks.

 ## Azure facilitation